Puskar-Roy/Secure-Auth-System/README.md

  ## Directory Structure 🌟

- __Just a quick note to let you know that this is a Monorepo, built with the Monorepo framework *Turborepo*.
-This means that it contains multiple packages or projects in a single repository, making it easier to manage and share code across different parts of the application.__
+ *Just a quick note to let you know that this is a __Monorepo__, built with the Monorepo framework __Turborepo__.
+This means that it contains multiple packages or projects in a single repository, making it easier to manage and share code across different parts of the application.*

 ```bash
 Secure-Auth-System/